ampproject/amphtml/spec/amp-shadow-doc.md

 ## Shadow DOM API and polyfills

-AMP Shadow Docs rely heavily on [Shadow DOM API](https://developer.mozilla.org/en-US/docs/Web/Web_Components/Shadow_DOM).
-This is a powerful and elegant API, part of Web Components family.
-It allows natural isolation between major parts of the page and, as such, an ideal tool for PWAs and AMP Shadow Docs.
+AMP Shadow Docs rely heavily on the [Shadow DOM API](https://developer.mozilla.org/en-US/docs/Web/Web_Components/Shadow_DOM).
+This is a powerful and elegant API, part of the Web Components family.
+It allows for natural isolation between major parts of the page and, as such, is an ideal tool for PWAs and AMP Shadow Docs.

-Shadow DOM is currently implemented in Chrome and newer Safari, so it has a solid modern support and definitely not ubiquitous.
-AMP Shadow Docs API polyfills the necessary parts of Shadow DOM.
+Shadow DOM is currently only implemented in Chrome and newer Safari.
+AMP Shadow Docs API internally polyfills the necessary parts of Shadow DOM.

 However, not all advanced Shadow DOM features are polyfilled by AMP Shadow Docs.
 In particular, [shadow slots](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/Slot) are not polyfilled.
 If you'd like to use slots and similar advanced features, please use one of the Shadow DOM polyfill, such as [WebComponents.js](https://github.com/webcomponents/webcomponentsjs).
-If you do, we recommend the following code structure (using Web Components polyfill as an example):
+If you do, we recommend the following code structure (using Web Components polyfills as an example):

 HTML:
 ```html